Antonio Álvarez de Toledo, 5th Duke of Alba: Biography

 Antonio was the grandson of the Iron Duke Fernando Álvarez de Toledo, 3rd Duke of Alba and became 5th Duke of Alba when his uncle Fadrique Álvarez de Toledo, 4th Duke of Alba died without an heir.
 In 1599 Philip III of Spain awarded him the Order of the Golden Fleece.

 He was viceroy of Naples between 1622 and 1629.
-As viceroy, he was confronted with multiple problems: yet another Italian War over the Valtellina valley; a bad harvest and high food prices in 1624; the 1626 Naples earthquake which killed nearly 10,000 people in the town; frequent attacks by Turkish pirates; and constant requisitions of funds and resources by Conde-Duque de Olivares, the prime minister of Spain.
+As viceroy, he was confronted with multiple problems: yet another Italian War over the Valtellina valley; a bad harvest and high food prices in 1624; the 1626 Naples earthquake which killed nearly 10,000 people in the town; frequent attacks by Turkish pirates; and constant requisitions of funds and resources by the Count-Duke of Olivares, the prime minister of Spain.

 In 1629, King Philip IV of Spain made him his Mayordomo mayor, chief of his Royal Household.

-He married Mencía de Mendoza, daughter of Don Íñigo López de Mendoza, Duke del Infantado, and had three children:
+He married Mencía de Mendoza, daughter of Don Íñigo López de Mendoza, Duke del Infantado, and had eight children, including: